kaltura/developer-platform-docs/documentation/Mobile-Video-Player-SDKs/AndroidChromeCast_V3.md

 mPlayer.changeMedia(proxyData JSON Object);
 ```

-### it is rewuired to set castProvider again in case that player activity or fragment was destroyed.
+### it is required to set castProvider again in case that player activity or fragment was destroyed.
 ### Demo Application

 A best practice sample application, which demonstrates the code that is required for a proper casting experience, can be found in this